Matilda Aku Alomatu

 Matilda Aku Alomatu Osei-Agyeman (born 1970) is a former Miss Ghana who became a diplomat.
 She was appointed as her country's ambassador to Austria in 2024.

-Life
+Early life and education

-She was born in 1970, her mother was Cecilia Alomatu who inspired her.
+She was born in 1970.
+Her mother, Cecilia Alomatu, inspired her to become who she is today.

 She won Miss Ghana in 1994 when the contest was relaunched.
 The previous Miss Ghana, Brigitte Dzogbenuku, also went into politics noting that her name was always linked to "Miss Ghana" as it overpowered her later achievements.

-She speaks English and French and she has a first degree in Political Science from the University of Ghana in Legon and a master's degree in International Affairs from the same institution.
+She speaks English and French.
+She has her first degree in political science from the University of Ghana in Legon and a master's degree in international affairs from the same institution.